Standards for Management of Institutional Data

 - The accuracy of any element can be questioned by any authorized data user.
 The data user has the responsibility to help correct the problem by supplying as much detailed information as available, sufficient to permit understanding and diagnosis of the problem.

-- The data steward or delegated data manager is responsible for data integrity, responding to questions about the accuracy of data, and correcting inconsistencies if necessary.
+- The data steward or delegate is responsible for data integrity, responding to questions about the accuracy of data, and correcting inconsistencies if necessary.

 - Upon written identification and notification of erroneous data, corrective measures must be taken as soon as possible to:

-- Correct the cause of the erroneous data.
+- Correct the cause of the erroneous data at its source when possible and as appropriate.

-- Correct the data in the official storage location.
+- Correct the data in official storage location(s).

 - Notify users who have received or accessed erroneous data.